-- Protected: Only exposed to protected branches or protected tags. - Masked: Hidden in job logs.
+- · Protected: Only exposed to protected branches or protected tags. - Masked: Hidden in job logs.
 Must match masking requirements. - Expanded: Variables with \$ will be treated as the start of a reference to another variable.

-$In \ . \verb|gitlab-ci.yml| a "step" must be included that will use "curl" in order to submit the results to the REST API, using the Xray/Jira credentials.$
+In .gitlab-ci.yml a "step" must be included that will use "curl" in order to first obtain a token and then finally submit the results to the REST API, using that token.